 ZFH: Why does self-publishing appeal to you?

 AW: I get to tell my own story on my own terns.
 Also, I really like to do cut and paste layout.

 ZFW: What is the concept behind your zine/zines?

 AW: My main zine is Brainscan and I have been creating it since 1997 so it has grown and changed a lot over the years.
 I’ve told stories of love and love lost, travel, music, recovers from an emotionally abusive relationship, reproductive health, fiction, and more!

 ZFH: How long have you been creating zines?

 AW: I think I made my first one in 1995.
 It was a silly thing called Fun in a Bucket.

 ZFH: What is/are your favorite place(s) in Houston?

-ZFH: FInally, what do you think the zine/self publishing scene in Houston will be like in 20 years?
+ZFH: What do you think the zine/self publishing scene in Houston will be like in 20 years?

 ZFH: You’ve done very extensive work and organizing in the DIY and radical communities through Portland Button Works and the Portland Zine Symposium as well as Stolen Sharpie Revolution.
 You’re also a native Houstonian!
 Do you think that being from here has shaped your desire to organize and your perspectives on the importance of this type of publishing?
 If so, how?